 Though there are only three Ulster players in the squad they do have the chance to make a big impact.

-Adam McBurney, who only made the squad last year by virtue of an injury to Zac McCall, was Ireland’s youngest player last time out.
+Adam McBurney, who made the squad last year by virtue of an injury to Zac McCall, was Ireland’s youngest player in the tournament.
 He consolidated his starting spot during this years Six Nations and pushed the Ireland U20 Captain James Ryan all the way for Irish player of the series.

 An abrasive, ball carrying hooker the former Belfast Metropolitan Academy graduate and current Ballymena player adds a hard edge up front and has matured into a leader on the pitch by virtue of his attitude and impressive work-rate.

 In contrast to McBurney’s solidity I must say that Johnny McPhillips both delighted and frustrated me in equal measure during this season’s Six Nations as he transitioned from a school’s full back to an International out-half in his first season with Ireland U20’s having joined the Ulster Academy last summer, switching from the Newcastle Falcons set up.

 The Queen’s University player mixed some great plays with some dubious decisions during the Six Nations but I must say I’m really looking forward to watching him play again at this level.
 Huge potential.

 There has been a lot of talk about Jacob Stockdale since he broke into the U20’s set up last season and he’s followed through with six appearances for the senior team this season.